CALL Today!

 Some may argue that aggression in sports is a good way of channeling anger, but most men I talk with don't know how to "switch it off," especially at times when the anger-aggression may become triggered by feelings of being threatened or fear of being vulnerable.

-As I encourage most men, I am encouraging you that working one-on-one with a therapist can help you to discover the roots of your anger and help you with the "how to's" of appropriately expressing it.
+As I encourage most men, I am encouraging you to understand that working one-on-one with a therapist can help you to discover the roots of your anger and help you with the "how to's" of appropriately expressing it.
 I've worked with hundreds of men of all ages, and I've seen the transformations and healing that therapy has provided for men who felt that their anger was out of control.
 They were able to find healing for themselves and their relationships.

 If you're wanting to find a new path toward a healthy way of managing and dealing with your anger, call us today.